DiurD/CEA_LSV/README.md

 ### Installation Guide

-Installing the flight simulator is relatively simple and must be followed as shown below, with all files present in the `On first install` folder:
+The installation of the flight simulator is relatively simple and should be followed as shown in this section.
+First, download all the files present in this repository.
+Then, access the `On first install` folder and follow the steps below:

 1. Copy the `CEA_UFMG_plugin` folder to the following directory "X-Plane 11\Resources\plugins".
 If *XPlane 11* was installed on *Steam*, it is common to additionally have the following path "Program Files\Steam\steamapps\common\X-Plane 11\Resources\plugins"
    - Open the game and try to check the existence of the *plugin*: if it exists, the installation was successful and you can proceed to run the simulator; If it doesn't exist, go to Step 2